leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 # 2 second sleep.
 Otherwise the expected page could be not fully loaded yet
 time.sleep(2)

+# Let the beautiful soup consume the current page source
+# We can then later on use its api to easily get element and data out of it
-# globals is the file where the global variables are stored
+# Globals is the file where the global variables are stored
 soup = BeautifulSoup(globals.browser.page_source, 'html.parser')
 tournament_urls = extraction.extracyTournamentUrls(soup)
 ```